replit/ReplitLM/replit-code-v1-3b/README.md

 model = AutoModelForCausalLM.from_pretrained('replit/replit-code-v1-3b', trust_remote_code=True)
 ```

-To use the optimized triton implementation of FlashAttention on GPUs, and use BF16 precision, the model to `bfloat16` use it as follows:
+To use the optimized Triton implementation of FlashAttention on GPUs, and use BF16 precision, the model to `bfloat16` use it as follows:

 ```python
 from transformers import AutoModelForCausalLM